marckean/hdradio/index.md

 # HD Streams

 <!--Simplest syntax-->
-This is a page of all HD (High Definition) streams that are not easily found.
-These streams are not typically used within the standard online radio platforms such as [iHeart radio](https://www.iheart.com/).
+This is a page of all HD (High Definition) streams that are not easily found or advertised.
+These streams are not typically used within the standard online radio platforms such as [iHeart radio](https://www.iheart.com/) or [Listnr](https://www.listnr.com/), so they are all listed here so that you can listen to radio with all its glory, the way radio is meant to sound.

+These streams are way better than DAB+ digital radio.
+They think you're dumb, packing so much data down limited pipes over the digital airwaves, using the codec HE-AAC (AAC+) thinking you won't notice the difference of the reduction of quality.

+These streams are also better than FM, as FM is analog and it the equivalent of 96Kbps in digital.

 ## Kiis 1065 - Sydney 128Kbps